Exploring the Potential of Quantum Approximate Optimization Algorithm in Tackling the Perfect Domination Problem: Introduction

 \section{Introduction}

-For a graph \( G = (V, E) \), a dominating set (DS) is a subset \( D \subseteq V \) such that every vertex \( v \in V \setminus D \) has at least one neighbor in \( D \).
-A more stringent requirement defines the perfect dominating set (PDS), where every vertex \( v \in V \setminus D \) must have exactly one neighbor in \( D \).
-The Perfect Domination Problem (PDP) seeks to identify the smallest such set \( D \).
-The PDP is closely related to various practical applications, including parallel computer networks \citep{RN482}, wireless communication networks \citep{RN483}, and social networks \citep{RN485}.
-As a specialized variant of the domination problem (DP), the PDP has been proven NP-complete for many graph classes \citep{RN486, RN487}.
-Over the years, numerous algorithms have been developed to address the PDP, often tailored to specific graph types or specialized problem variations, such as the weighted version, to manage its NP-complete nature.
+For a graph \(G=(V,E)\), a dominating set (DS) is a subset \(D\subseteq V\) such that every vertex \(v\in V\setminus D\) is adjacent to at least one vertex in \(D\).
+The classical Domination Problem (DP) asks for a DS of minimum cardinality.
+A more restrictive criterion yields the perfect dominating set (PDS): here, every vertex \(v\in V\setminus D\) must be adjacent to exactly one vertex in \(D\).
+The Perfect Domination Problem (PDP) seeks a PDS of smallest possible size.
+Structurally, the PDP is a direct refinement of the DP; nevertheless, the two problems have distinct origins.
+The DP emerged from facility-location frameworks \citep{chang2013algorithmic}, whereas the PDP arose as a graph theoretic generalisation of error-correcting codes in communication theory \citep{biggs1973perfect}.
+Beyond these foundational contexts, the PDP finds wide-ranging applications in parallel computing architectures \citep{RN482}, wireless communication networks \citep{RN483}, and social network analysis \citep{RN485}.

+From an algorithmic perspective, PDP has been proven NP-complete for many graph classes \citep{RN486, RN487}.
+Over the years, numerous algorithms have been developed to address the PDP, often tailored to specific graph types or specialized problem variations, such as the weighted version.
 Significant studies have explored the PDP in various graph categories, including rectangular grid graphs \citep{RN488}, distance-hereditary graphs \citep{RN493}, circular-arc graphs \citep{RN490}, and knight’s graphs \citep{RN492}.
 Additionally, the weighted PDP has been investigated in tree graphs \citep{RN487}, chordal graphs, and split graphs \citep{RN491}, while weighted independent PDP solutions have been studied for cocomparability graphs \citep{RN489}.
 Despite some algorithms achieving polynomial or even linear time complexity for restricted graph types, solving the PDP remains computationally challenging in its general form due to its NP-complete nature.